Phallic Rock

 In the ancient Hawaii infertile women came here to pray, bring offerings and spend the night in hopes of conceiving a child.
 Even today women still come here in hopes of getting pregnant soon.

-Phallic Rock Overview
+Key Features of Phallic Rock

 |